AdobeDocs/workfront.en/help/quicksilver/maestro/fields/create-fields.md

     The new Last modified date-type field is added as a column to the record type and its values are prefilled with the date (or date and time) when the record was last modified.

-## Create fields by linking record types together
+## Create fields by connecting record types

-You can create linked record fields when you add a new connection between two Maestro record types or a record type and an object types from other applications.
+You can create linked record fields when you add a new connection between two Maestro record types, or a record type and an object types from other applications.

 For information about connecting Maestro record types, see [Connect record types](../architecture-and-fields/connect-record-types.md).